Semi-Analytic Trajectory Analysis of Light in Generic Static Spacetimes: Introduction

 The gravitational deflection of light stands as a foundational prediction of Einstein's theory of General Relativity (GR), transitioning from a crucial early test of the theory \cite{Weinberg:1972kfs, Will:2014kxa} to a vital observational tool in modern physics and astrophysics \cite{Schneider:1992bmb, Narayan:1996ba}.
 While the majority of observed gravitational lensing phenomena occur in the weak-field limit where the deflection angle is small \cite{Virbhadra:1999nm,Bozza:2010xqn}, the extreme spacetime curvature near compact objects such as black holes provides a unique arena for testing GR in the strong-deflection regime \cite{Virbhadra:2008ws,Bozza:2001xd}.
 In this regime, light rays can undergo large deflections, potentially completing one or more orbits around the lens before reaching an observer, giving rise to a theoretically infinite sequence of highly demagnified "relativistic images" \cite{Virbhadra:2002ju,Claudel:2000yi,Virbhadra:1998dy,Virbhadra:2007kw,Virbhadra:2022iiy,Virbhadra:2024xpk}.

 Calculating the deflection angle, which is the key observable in lensing phenomena, presents significant analytical challenges.
 The exact null geodesic equations often lead to solutions involving elliptic integrals, which are computationally intensive and can obscure physical insight \cite{Shchigolev:2016gro, Keeton:2005jd,Li:2019mqw,Huang:2023bto,Huang:2025vqm}.
 This has motivated the development of various approximative and semi-analytical methods to obtain accurate solutions.
 The formalism for testing alternative theories of gravity via gravitational lensing by static, spherically symmetric compact objects was systematically developed in \cite{Keeton:2005jd}.
 The application of the Gauss-Bonnet theorem to gravitational lensing, offering a novel geometric perspective, was first introduced by Gibbons and Werner \cite{Gibbons:2008rj,Gibbons:2008hb}.
 Ishihara et al. extended the Gauss-Bonnet approach to calculate the bending angle of light for observers and sources at finite distances from the lens \cite{Ishihara:2016vdc}.
-The gravitational lensing features of rotating wormholes were explored, revealing distinctive signatures compared to black holes \cite{Jusufi:2017mav}.
 Werner formulated the theory of gravitational lensing in the Kerr-Randers optical geometry, enabling the study of lensing in rotating spacetimes \cite{Werner:2012rc}.
 Then authors investigated the finite-distance gravitational deflection of massive particles in a Kerr-like black hole spacetime within the bumblebee gravity framework \cite{Li:2020dln}.

 Standard approaches often rely on a post-Newtonian (PPN) expansion, which is well-suited for the weak-field limit but can be extended to higher orders to capture more subtle relativistic effects \cite{Keeton:2005jd, Iyer:2009wa}.
 For deflections near the photon sphere, the Strong Deflection Limit (SDL) provides a robust logarithmic approximation \cite{Bozza:2001xd}.
+Extensive progress in the study of black hole shadows, weak gravitational lensing, plasma effects, and particle dynamics across various modified gravity theories has been achieved through numerous investigations \cite{Atamurotov:2015nra,Atamurotov:2013sca,Mustafa:2022xod,Abdujabbarov:2017pfw,Atamurotov:2021imh,Atamurotov:2022knb,Atamurotov:2021qds,Atamurotov:2022slw}.
+A broad range of recent advances in black hole physics, plasma lensing, nonlinear electrodynamics, and modified gravity theories has been driven by detailed studies of particle dynamics, photon motion, oscillatory phenomena, and thermodynamical analyses across diverse gravitational backgrounds \cite{Rahmatov:2025gpk,Rayimbaev:2023bjs,Rayimbaev:2021vsq,Rayimbaev:2021luv,Ditta:2023wye,Ditta:2023ccf,Ditta:2023rhr,Mustafa:2024zsx,Ashraf:2024dwg,Feng:2024jeq,Ashraf:2025cnz,Mushtaq:2025ewk,Ditta:2025bri}.